Travel guide

 Which phones are compatible with eSIM?

-eSIM compatibility is very broad in recent models. iPhones since the XS (2018) are compatible.
-On Android, brands like Samsung (since Galaxy S20), Google Pixel (since 3a), Huawei, Motorola, and many more already include eSIM support.
-You can check your specific model's compatibility in your phone settings under "SIM and mobile network plans."
+eSIM compatibility is very broad in recent models. iPhones from the XS (2018) onwards are compatible.
+On Android, brands like Samsung (from Galaxy S20), Google Pixel (from 3a), Huawei, Motorola, and many more already include eSIM support.
+You can check the compatibility of your specific model in your phone settings under "SIM & mobile network plans."

-Activating an eSIM for the first time may seem technical, but the process is surprisingly simple.
+Activating an eSIM for the first time might seem technical, but the process is surprisingly simple.
 Here's the complete guide to doing it right before your next trip.

 Step 1: Verify that your phone is compatible and unlocked

 Go to Settings → General → About (on iPhone) or Settings → About phone → SIM status (on Android).
-Look for the "Add data plan" or "eSIM" option.
+Look for the option "Add data plan" or "eSIM."
 If it appears, your phone is compatible.
 Also, make sure the device is not locked by the operator (prepaid phones purchased with a specific operator may be locked for the first few months).

 Step 2: Choose the right plan for your destination

-Consider how many days you will be away, how many gigabytes you need (10 GB is a reasonable starting point for a week with moderate use of maps, social media, and occasional video streaming), and if your trip includes several countries.
+Think about how many days you'll be there, how many gigabytes you need (10 GB is a reasonable starting point for a week with moderate use of maps, social media, and occasional video streaming), and if your trip includes multiple countries.
 Based on that, choose between:

 Step 3: Complete the purchase and receive the QR by email

-Once you select the plan on PuraSim, the purchase process takes less than 3 minutes.
+Once the plan is selected on PuraSim, the purchase process takes less than 3 minutes.
 You will receive an email with the QR code and specific installation instructions for your phone model.

 Step 4: Install the eSIM before arriving at your destination